sunfishcode/io-lifetimes/README.md

 `*ReadWrite*` or `*HandleOrSocket*` abstractions, and leaves these as features to be provided by separate layers on top.

+## Minimum Supported Rust Version (MSRV)

+This crate currently works on the version of [Rust on Debian stable], which is currently Rust 1.48.
+This policy may change in the future, in minor version releases, so users using a fixed version of Rust should pin to a specific version of this crate.

 [`OwnedFd`]: https://doc.rust-lang.org/stable/std/os/unix/io/struct.OwnedFd.html
 [`BorrowedFd`]: https://doc.rust-lang.org/stable/std/os/unix/io/struct.BorrowedFd.html
 [RFC 3128]: https://github.com/rust-lang/rfcs/blob/master/text/3128-io-safety.md